replicatedhq/replicated-docs/docs/enterprise/troubleshooting-an-app.md

 You can install the support-bundle plugin using krew or install it manually from the release archives.

 :::note
-If your application was installed using a Kubernetes installer script, then `kubectl` and the `support-bundle` plugin should already be present on all of the control plane nodes.
+If your application was installed using a Replicated Kubernetes installer script, then `kubectl` and the `support-bundle` plugin should already be present on all of the control plane nodes.
 :::

 #### Install using krew

 To install the support-bundle plugin using krew, do one of the following actions:

-- If krew is _not_ installed, run the following command:
+- If krew is _not_ installed already, run the following command:

     ```
     curl https://krew.sh/support-bundle | bash
     ```

-- If krew is installed, run the following command:
+- If krew is installed already, run the following command:

     ```
     kubectl krew install support-bundle